 TV advertising is being impacted by video-on-demand and streaming services.

-YouTube had already been there then, and Hulu followed suit soon after.
-The competition is fiercer, with new entrants like Apple TV, Disney +, and NBC Universal entering the market and fighting to win new subscribers.
+YouTube had already existed then, and Hulu followed suit soon after.
+The competition is fiercer now, with new entrants like Apple TV, Disney +, and NBC Universal entering the market and fighting to win new subscribers.
 And now Peacock!

-Suppose you are thinking about how to start a video-on-demand business.
-In that case, you also need to learn about market trends and competitor’s positions in the industry to secure your spot in the competitive industry.
+Suppose you are considering starting a video-on-demand business.
+In that case, you must also learn about market trends and competitors’ positions to secure your position.

-Collectively, these videos on-demand and streaming services spend billions of dollars yearly on original series and shows.
+Collectively, these on-demand video streaming services spend billions of dollars yearly on original series and shows.
 So, one common question is that this would be bad for the TV industry, right?
 Especially for TV advertisers, as less viewership implies fewer opportunities to sell.
-In this blog, let’s look into the impact of video streaming on TV advertising in depth.
+In this blog, let’s examine the impact of video streaming on TV ads in depth.

 Viewers prefer an ad-free viewing experience.

 Let’s get real.
-Viewers don’t prefer watching ads in between videos if given a choice.
-Existing video streaming services like Netflix and Amazon Prime are inherently ad-free.
-Whereas other streaming services like YouTube and Hulu have ad-free options for a subscription.
+If given a choice, viewers don’t prefer watching ads in between videos.
+Existing video streaming services like Netflix and Amazon Prime are inherently ad-free, while other streaming services like YouTube and Hulu have ad-free subscription options.

-With continued ad price inflation for linear TV and viewers increasingly choosing no-advertising mode.
-Where’s an advertising brand to go to?
+With continued ad price inflation for linear TV and viewers increasingly choosing no-advertising mode, where should an advertising brand go?
 Despite the increasing number of ad-free video-on-demand services, there are still many existing and new platforms on which TV advertisers can run their spots.

 One exception of an advertising-free streaming service is a new VOD player Quibi, which will be launched in 2020.
 This mobile-only streaming service has already announced it has sold out its $150 million advertising inventory to brands, including General Mills, Walmart, Taco Bell, PepsiCo, etc.

 Additionally, Roku has also announced its acquisition of Dataxu.
-This demand-side platform will position the connected TV platform that is already one of the most significant ad-selling spaces.
+This demand-side platform will position the connected TV platform as one of the most significant ad-selling spaces.
 Roku is planning to expand its services beyond its platform.
 Content Translation Services: A Competitive Advantage for Your Business

 YouTube is a great advertising platform, and YouTube ads can boost traffic quickly.